-Most of today’s pedagogy are based on models put in place over a century ago and needs to be transformed to address the changing landscape of modern life and new labor markets.
+Most of today’s pedagogy is based on models put in place over a century ago.It needs to be transformed to address the changing landscape of modern life and new labor markets.

-In its 50th year, TCS has uniquely positioned itself with partners to create exponential value for its customers and community at large.
-TCS is pioneering in creating positive correlation between young generation and the future of work.
+In its 50th year, Tata Consultancy Services (TCS) has uniquely positioned itself with partners to create exponential value for its customers and the community at large, by creating a positive correlation between the young generation and the future of work.

-In a thought experiment with the World Economic Forum on Closing the Skills Gap Project, its exploring to bring in consensus among all the stakeholders at global and national platforms to address the opportunity gap through research, insights, advocacy and policy.
+In a thought experiment with the World Economic Forum, the Closing the Skills Gap Project, TCS is bringing consensus among all stakeholders at a global and national level to address the opportunity gap through research, insights, advocacy, and policy.

 The labor market is changing

-The onset of fourth industrial revolution with digital technologies, it has more profound impact, triggering very deep-rooted transformations.
-Individual workers will have to develop mindset for lifelong learning to remain employable.
-Companies will have to relook at its talent hiring and upskilling strategies.
-And policy-makers will have to expedient future-ready education system for reskilling and retraining the existing workforce and next generation of workers.
+The onset of the Fourth Industrial Revolution, with its digital technologies, has a more profound impact, triggering very deep-rooted transformations.
+Individual workers will have to develop a mindset for lifelong learning to remain employable.
+Companies will have to relook at their talent hiring and upskilling strategies.
+And policy-makers will have to expedite a future-ready education system for reskilling and retraining the existing workforce and next generation of workers.

 Upskilling and reskilling

-Concept of reskilling and upskilling is far and wide-ranging.
-These could relate to the development of fundamental skills such as basic digital literacy, employability skills that boost people’s chances of getting a job or business specific, technology specific skills that could help develop experts in a certain field.
+The concept of reskilling and upskilling is far and wide-ranging.
+They relate to the development of fundamental skills such as basic digital literacy or employability skills that boost people’s chances of getting a job.
+They can also be business and technology specific skills that allow employees to become experts in a certain field.

 The Closing the Skills Gap project promotes constructive public-private collaboration on the urgent and fundamental reform of education systems and labor policies, to prepare workforces for the future of jobs.

 It is supported by a dedicated online platform, developed by TCS.
-The platform not only enables businesses to make measurable commitments that address future-oriented skills development but also helps share insights and best practices in the field.
+The platform not only enables businesses to make measurable commitments that address future-oriented skills development but also allows them to share insights and best practices in the field.

-In March 2017, we launched ‘Ignite My Future in School’ in partnership with Discovery Education.
+In March 2017, TCS launched ‘Ignite My Future in School’ in partnership with Discovery Education.
 This is a first-of-its-kind initiative to enable educators, administrators and school districts to become ambassadors of computational thinking.
-The program will engage 20,000 teachers and more than one million students over the next five years and is offered free of cost to them and their school districts.
+The program will engage 20,000 teachers and more than one million students over the next five years and is offered at no cost to them and their school districts.

-While there is some focus on companies to provide the necessary information about the changing skills landscape and foster reskilling opportunities, they are not working in isolation.
-The solution set requires a global effort supported by a constructive public-private dialogue.
+While there is a focus on companies to provide the necessary information about the changing skills landscape and foster reskilling opportunities, they are not working in isolation.
+The solution requires a global effort supported by constructive public-private dialogue.
 This thought structure underpins the Closing the Skills Gap project.

 “TCS has been an early proponent in investing in learning experiences that not only benefit the business but also the community at large.
 It is with this idea that we decided to collaborate with the World Economic Forum on its Closing the Skills Gap Project.
-I am optimistic that this unique partnership will accelerate collaboration between policymakers, educators and employers leading to innovative solutions that help prepare young people, women and minorities for the future of work.”
-Says Balaji Ganapathy, Head of Workforce Effectiveness at TATA Consultancy Services
+I am optimistic that this unique partnership will accelerate collaboration between policymakers, educators and employers leading to innovative solutions that help prepare young people, women, and minorities for the future of work,” explains Ganapathy.

-Now in its third year of partnership, the project aims at piloting taskforces in five countries, including in G20 economies, to not only serve as platforms of learning but also to contribute to the global body of knowledge on the issue
+Now in its third year, the project aims to pilot taskforces in five countries, including in G20 economies, to not only serve as platforms of learning but also to contribute to the global body of knowledge on the issue.

-The clear benefit so far – aside from the number of employees being reskilled – is the dialogue this has fostered between stakeholder, bringing the public private and educational organizations in the conversation to develop a holistic solution set.
+The clear benefit so far – aside from the number of employees being reskilled – is the dialogue this has fostered between stakeholders, bringing the public-private and educational organizations in the conversation to develop a holistic solution.

-Poonam Ashara, TCS associate seconded to the project says “It is collaborations such as the one between TCS and the World Economic Forum, that can pave the way for good practices, better solutions, leading to people not only becoming multi-skilled but also lifelong learners.”
+Ashara says: “It is collaborations such as the one between TCS and the World Economic Forum, that can pave the way for good practices, better solutions, leading to people not only becoming multi-skilled but also lifelong learners.